Azure/business-process-automation/README.md

 ## Instructional Videos

+> ### Video links currently are not available.
+Please submit an issue or reach out to contributors if need support.

 #### The videos are outdated with regards to result storage.
 Results are no longer stored in CosmosDB.
 Rather, all data can be found in Blob Storage under the 'results' container.
 There you should find folders with the names of your pipelines.
 There is also an 'errors' folder.
 If a request fails for any reason, the log will be stored there.
 There will be three retries before the pipeline gives up and removes the request from the queue.

 - [Deployment in Azure](https://bpasource.blob.core.windows.net/source/VideoSeries/Deploy.mp4?sv=2020-04-08&st=2023-03-10T15%3A54%3A39Z&se=2026-06-12T14%3A54%3A00Z&sr=b&sp=r&sig=chMcBfD%2Foc2E05Od8xNkbWprWxHIIc7ApDbVazk2%2BO8%3D)
 - [Create Your First Pipeline](https://bpasource.blob.core.windows.net/source/VideoSeries/first%20pipeline-20230310_122701-Meeting%20Recording.mp4?sv=2020-04-08&st=2023-03-10T17%3A51%3A01Z&se=2025-01-16T17%3A51%3A00Z&sr=b&sp=r&sig=Jz8PdJAWkLXnN3QqxEnXogRHtN55FC8emHZoic9TGEE%3D)
 - [OpenAI Enterprise Search Using Cognitive Search and Semantic Search](https://bpasource.blob.core.windows.net/source/VideoSeries/enterpriseSearch.mp4?sv=2021-10-04&st=2023-05-15T13%3A35%3A46Z&se=2024-06-21T13%3A35%3A00Z&sr=b&sp=r&sig=ChoYuRwynC%2F2e2I6mDTpMWJm3h6OcBKlcmfc1PhHCmw%3D)

 ## Deploy to Azure Instructions